Inclusivism: Christianity

 Inclusive Christianity, also called inclusive theology, is an interpretation of the Bible that maintains that God desires and has the power to save individuals irrespective of the tradition in which they are born.
 Some Christian supporters of the inclusive view make a distinction between Christians and believers in maintaining that all Christians are believers.
 However, not all believers are Christians.
 In this line of thought, Christians are believers in the universal truth and follow and confess it under the biblical name "Jesus Christ".
 At the same time, they argue, some non-Christian believers of other religions, traditions, and disciplines would partially trust in the same one and only truth but under a different linguistic name.
 Inclusive Christians support these claims by citing certain passages from the Bible.
 Inclusive theology is rooted in a wider movement called "interfaith" that aims to create unity among various religions.
 The inclusive interpretation is a minority view in some churches but is considered an official theological doctrine in others.

 Christian supporters of inclusivism include Augustus Hopkins Strong, C. S. Lewis, Clark Pinnock, Karl Rahner, John E. Sanders, Terrance L. Tiessen, and Robert Brush (contributor to The Arminian Magazine).
 While Billy Graham mostly preached "salvation by faith in Christ alone" throughout his 60-year ministry as an evangelist, he later made controversial comments that bordered on inclusivism.
 He stated that he did not like to refer to it by that term because he was concerned that many people mean universalism when they refer to inclusivism.
 Graham said, "I used to play God but I can’t do that any more.
 I used to believe that pagans in far-off countries were lost and were going to Hell—if they did not have the Gospel of Jesus Christ preached to them.
 I no longer believe that," he said carefully.
 "I believe that there are other ways of recognizing the existence of God—through nature, for instance—and plenty of other opportunities, therefore, of saying ’yes’ to God."
+Nikolaos Tsirevelos is an orthodox scholar who - together with the christian scholar Blerta Baba - states that the Holy Spirit can be active in a variety of religions and cultures as well as that there can be deep wisdom about God hidden in other religious traditions.